 The Arizona Court of Appeals in the unpublished decision of Koma v.
-Walter considered whether or not the trial court was in error when entering a judgment rejecting challenges presented by a wife to her husband’s will and an amendment to his trust in his estate plan that were signed in 2011.
+Walter considered whether or not the trial court was in error when entering a judgment rejecting challenges presented by a wife to her husband’s will and an amendment to his trust in his estate plan that was signed in 2011.
 Wife argued Husband’s estate failed to make required disclosures to her prior to trial.
 The motion was denied by the trial court on the basis that the alleged lack of disclosure had not resulted in any prejudice to Wife.
 The trial court also found the facts Wife claimed were not appropriately disclosed were not relevant to the decision made by the court.

 An Overview of the History Behind the Case: Koma v.
 Walter